Kane 'not too far away' from full fitness

 Kane has made swift progress with his rehabilitation and would be back in full training next month if the season was not on hold due to the coronavirus pandemic.

-He told Spurs TV: "I'm not too far away – I'd normally hope to be back with the team in two or three weeks’ time.
+"I'm not too far away – I'd normally hope to be back with the team in two or three weeks’ time," he said.

 "I'm at a good stage, pretty much doing everything, now it’s about building up my fitness.